 (a) (i) Describe the distribution of countries with a calorie intake of less than 2390 kcal per person per day.
 [2] (ii) Suggest why it is recommended that people should have an intake of between 2850 and 3480 kcal per person per day.
-[2] (b) ain how one environmental factor and one political factor can lead to a decline od production.
-[3+3] (c) nine the geographic factors responsible for the incidence and transmission of named disease (vector-borne, water-borne or sexually transmitted).
-[10] (a) (i) Describe the relationship between GDP (gross domestic product) per capita and life expectancy.
+[2] (b) Explain how one environmental factor and one political factor can lead to a decline in food production. (c) Examine the geographic factors responsible for the incidence and transmission of one named disease (vector-borne, water-borne or sexually transmitted).
+12. (a) (i) Describe the relationship between GDP (gross domestic product) per capita and life expectancy.
 [2] (ii) Outline one advantage of using HALE as a measure of a population's health.
-[2] (b) ain how one natural barrier and one political barrier might limit the spread sease.
-[3+3] (c) mine the impacts of international trade agreements and trade barriers on the lability of food in some countries.
-[10]
+[2] (b) Explain how one natural barrier and one political barrier might limit the spread of disease.
+[3+3]